zedlopez/ifm/The Recipe Book.md

 [ZL: can't readily make Space Patrol link work]::

-[Space Patrol – Stranded on Jupiter] inserts an interlude in which the player's possessions and clothes are switched for new ones and the player moved to a new location–and then put back where they started from.
+[Space Patrol - Stranded on Jupiter!] inserts an interlude in which the player's possessions and clothes are switched for new ones and the player moved to a new location–and then put back where they started from.

 ### See Also